Our Youth Empowerment Programs

 Life Changing Programs

-College Scholarships in Tanzania and the United States
+College Scholarships in Africa and the United States

 Business Empowerment (BE) Program